part-os/example-jobboss/README.md

 Usage
 -----

-The connector can be called in two ways.
+The connector can be called in three ways.

 In the normal operating mode, it will check for new orders, import any orders found, and quit.
 This is the mode that is used when scheduling the connector to run at regular intervals via `launch.bat`.
 In this mode, no command line arguments are needed: